'It Is Simply Heartbreaking': 1st-Grader In SW Minnesota Dies Due To COVID-19 Complications

 MINNEAPOLIS (WCCO) — Minnesota Department of Health officials say they are “deeply saddened” to confirm the death of a school-aged child under the age of 10 due to complications from COVID-19.

 “While COVID-related deaths in children are rare, they can occur even in otherwise healthy children.
-Since the start of the pandemic, three Minnesota children under age 18 have died due to COVID-19,” MDH said in a statement.
+Since the start of the pandemic, three Minnesota children under age 18 have died due to COVID-19,” the health department said in a statement.

 Superintendent of Marshall Public Schools Jeremy Williams says the child was a first-grader at Park Side Elementary.
 The student died from COVID-19 complications on Sunday.
 Williams says crisis team members will be on hand at the school to support those in need.